How's This?

 The song peaked at number 5 on the Gaon Digital Chart and at number 4 on the US World Digital Chart.

 Background and release

 "How's This?" was written by Hyuna, Big Sancho and Seo Jae-woo and produced by Jae-woo.

+Composition

-The song was described by Fuse's Jeff Benjamin as "a typical club banger" that "moves through different genres and vocal deliveries over a pounding beat".
+"How's This?" is a hip-hop and trap song that incorporates saxophone riff, West Coast hip hop–inspired beat, a dark, lo-fi breakdown at the outro, and "sassy" talk-rap style.
+Its lyrics "express Hyuna's sexy charm."
+Jeff Benjamin writing for Fuse's "[it is] a typical club banger" that "moves through different genres and vocal deliveries over a pounding beat".